 FDEP requires twenty five (25) foot side setbacks in riparian zones.
 Section 18-21.004(3)(d), Florida Administrative Code, provides exceptions to the setbacks which are: private residential single family docks or piers associated with a parcel that has a shoreline frontage of less than 65 feet, where portions of such structures are located between riparian lines less than 65 feet apart, or where such structure is shared by two adjacent single family parcels; utility lines; bulkheads, seawalls, riprap or similar shoreline protection structures located along the shoreline; structures and activities previously authorized by the Board of Trustees of the Internal Improvement Trust Fund; structures and activities previously authorized by the Board of Trustees of the Internal Improvement Trust Fund; structures and activities built or occurring prior to any requirement for Board of Trustees of the Internal Improvement Trust Fund authorization; when a letter of concurrence is obtained from the affected adjacent upland riparian owner; or when the Board determines that locating any portion of the structure or activity within the setback area is necessary to avoid or minimize adverse impacts to natural resources.

 When structures are constructed on waterfront property and are to cross on or over areas of public access, this access may not be impeded or blocked by such structures.
 The owner of said structure must construct or provide public access.
 This provision shall apply only to water front property located on

 A zoning approval from the Community Planning, Zoning and Development Division and a building permit from the Building Inspection Department before construction can begin on the construction of:

 - Retaining walls

-For complete rules and regulations refer to Land Development Code - Article 6 and Article 12.
+For complete rules and regulations refer to Land Development Code - Chapter 3 and Chapter 5.